MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/manage/customize-the-app-launcher.md

 ::: moniker-end

-In Microsoft 365 è possibile accedere rapidamente e facilmente alla posta elettronica, ai calendari, ai documenti e alle app utilizzando l'icona di avvio delle app ([altre informazioni](https://support.office.com/article/79f12104-6fed-442f-96a0-eb089a3f476a.aspx)).
-Queste sono le app che si ottengono con Microsoft 365, nonché le app personalizzate che si aggiungono da [SharePoint Store](https://support.office.com/article/dd98e50e-d3db-4ecb-9bb7-82b189822d43.aspx) o [Azure ad](https://msdn.microsoft.com/office/office365/howto/connect-your-app-to-o365-app-launcher).
+In Microsoft 365 è possibile accedere rapidamente e facilmente alla posta elettronica, ai calendari, ai documenti e alle app utilizzando l'icona di avvio delle app ([altre informazioni](https://support.microsoft.com/office/79f12104-6fed-442f-96a0-eb089a3f476a)).
+Queste sono le app che si ottengono con Microsoft 365, nonché le app personalizzate che si aggiungono da [SharePoint Store](https://support.microsoft.com/office/dd98e50e-d3db-4ecb-9bb7-82b189822d43) o [Azure ad](https://msdn.microsoft.com/office/office365/howto/connect-your-app-to-o365-app-launcher).

-Puoi aggiungere all'icona di avvio delle app riquadri personalizzati che puntano a siti di SharePoint, siti esterni, app legacy e altro ancora.
-Il riquadro personalizzato appare dopo tutte le app in **Tutte** nell'icona di avvio delle app, ma puoi spostarlo in **Home** e indicare agli utenti di fare lo stesso.
-In questo modo è più facile trovare i siti, le app e le risorse rilevanti per svolgere il tuo lavoro.
-Nell'esempio seguente viene usato un riquadro personalizzato, "Portale Contoso", per accedere al sito Intranet di SharePoint dell'organizzazione.
+You can add your own custom tiles to the app launcher that point to SharePoint sites, external sites, legacy apps, and more.
+The custom tile appears under the app launcher's **All** apps, but you can pin it to the **Home** apps and instruct your users to do the same.
+This makes it easy to find the relevant sites, apps, and resources to do your job.
+In the below example, a custom tile called "Contoso Portal" is used to access an organization's SharePoint intranet site.

 ![Icona di avvio delle app](../../media/7acc06cc-ac7a-4c6e-8ea7-81570a5bdbab.png)